 You’ll be equipped to make informed decisions around what your site may or may not need, and you’ll know everything that goes into it will support the goals of your business.
 You’ll be proactively leading the redesign from a place of business goals, rather than reacting to fancy designs or technology trends.

-If you’ve ever felt like defining a strategy for your business was too difficult, time consuming, or only for big corporations, check out our Lean Strategy process to see how it can help get your strategy in shape quickly and easily.
+If you’ve ever felt like defining a strategy for your business was too difficult, time consuming, or only for big corporations, check out our Brand Guidebook process to see how it can help get your strategy in shape quickly and easily.

-And if you want more articles and insights that can help improve your business, sign up for our newsletter!
+And if you want more articles, insights, and a free workbook that can help improve your brand, sign up below.